nvme0/cheese-api-java/README.md

 2. Depending on your IDE, start the Cheese API server in `/api`

+3. Go to the `README.md` file in `/app` for instructions on setting up the frontend

 ## Swagger UI

 To view Swagger UI, start the API server and go to `http://localhost:8080/swagger-ui/index.html`.